Logo for GuitarTabsExplorer

 What You Will Gain

-By following this guide, you’ll not only learn to play "Feels Like The First Time" by Foreigner with confidence but also improve your overall musicianship.
-Our comprehensive archive of guitar tabs are tailored to boost your skills and inspire your musical journey.
+By using our guitar tabs, you’ll not only learn to play "Feels Like The First Time" by Foreigner with accuracy and style, but you'll also elevate your overall musicianship.
+Explore our full archive of guitar tabs for more songs, skills, and inspiration.

 Find guitar tabs and chords